necro-mantic/necro-mantic/README.md

 ㅤㅤㅤㅤ🌟bad mood= status(🌙), nv
+ㅤㅤㅤ🌻if you see ny status is busy (⛔), it means im semi/offtab, or onlineb at the same time lwol

 Hi my name is codin or fish
 Im nonbinary!!
 I go by they/them or anyprns!
 I perfer she/it